Entering the European market for chia seeds

 Tip:

-- Use your international contacts to verify price developments.
-Online sources such as Tridge may also provide indications, but the best sources remain trade professionals.
+- Use your international contacts to check price developments.
+Online sources like Tridge may also give indications, but the best sources are still trade professionals.

 Please review our market information disclaimer.